Indirect data-driven predictive control and the state-space predictor: INTRODUCTION

 \section{INTRODUCTION}

-\IEEEPARstart{M}{odel} predictive control (MPC) has been applied successfully for decades in several industries \cite{morari1999model}, but can be costly to implement due in part to its reliance on a model that predicts how a system will respond to planned control inputs.
+\IEEEPARstart{M}{odel} predictive control (MPC) has been applied for decades in several industries \cite{morari1999model}, but can be costly to implement due in part to its reliance on a model that predicts how a system will respond to planned control inputs.
 Data-driven predictive control (DDPC) emerged as an alternative to MPC around 1999 \cite{favoreel1999spc} and has recently seen a resurgence of research activity \cite{berberich2025overview}.
 Broadly speaking, where MPC often uses physics-based models developed by domain experts, DDPC aims to optimize closed-loop performance given only a set of past input/output data.
-As gathering information-rich input/output data can be costly or risky, especially in safety-critical applications, DDPC methods should ideally work with small training datasets gathered in closed loop under a reliable if suboptimal feedback controller.
+As gathering information-rich input/output data can be costly or risky, especially in safety-critical applications, DDPC should ideally work with small training datasets gathered in closed loop.

 DDPC methods can be categorized as indirect or direct \cite{krishnan2021direct, dorfler2023data}.
-Indirect DDPC methods identify a system model then embed it in control optimization.
-Direct DDPC methods, such as data-enabled predictive control (DeePC) \cite{coulson2019data}, directly embed the training data in control optimization, bypassing system identification.
+Indirect DDPC identifies a system model then embeds it in control optimization.
+Direct DDPC methods, such as data-enabled predictive control (DeePC) \cite{coulson2019data}, embed the training data directly in control optimization, bypassing system identification.
 DeePC is based on Willems' fundamental lemma of behavioral system theory \cite{willems2007behavioral, markovsky2021behavioral}, which represents future input/output trajectories as linear combinations of input/output trajectories from the training data.
-While DeePC performs well for deterministic linear systems, it can break down under uncertainty or nonlinearity.
-This observation has motivated researchers to modify DeePC with a variety of relaxations and regularizations aimed at improving robustness \cite{berberich2020data, coulson2021distributionally, dorfler2022bridging, huang2023robust, breschi2023data}.
+DeePC performs well for deterministic linear systems but can break down under uncertainty or nonlinearity.
+This observation has motivated researchers to modify DeePC with a variety of relaxations and regularizations aimed at improving robustness \cite{coulson2021distributionally, dorfler2022bridging, breschi2023data}.

 DeePC modifications have progressively blurred the boundary between indirect and direct DDPC.
 In \cite{dorfler2022bridging}, for example, D{\"o}rfler et al. show that two direct DDPC variants are convex relaxations of indirect DDPC, with regularization corresponding to implicit system identification.
 In \cite{breschi2023data}, Breschi et al. show that adding a least-norm constraint effectively makes DeePC an indirect method.
 In \cite{chiuso2025harnessing}, Chiuso et al. establish a DDPC separation principle for linear, time-invariant (LTI) systems with quadratic costs and no constraints.
 In this setting, separating identification from the rest of DDPC design does not reduce DDPC's closed-loop performance.
 Conducting system identification separately also has the advantage of providing an explicit model with quantified uncertainty, enabling principled analysis, simulation, and tuning of controllers \cite{dorfler2023data}.